autovance/code-interview/lib/set-1/2-fee-filter/README.md

 Because one of the attributes matches, and the other two are null, the fees match.

-A fee that looked like this would not be included:
+A fee that looks like this is not included:

 ```js
 fees = [